pola-rs/polars/README.md

 ## Blazingly fast DataFrames in Rust & Python

-Polars is a blazingly fast DataFrames library implemented in Rust using Apache Arrow as memory model.
+Polars is a blazingly fast DataFrames library implemented in Rust using Apache Arrow(2) as memory model.

 * Lazy | eager execution
 * Multi-threaded